keaton-robinson/react-xwing-squad-builder/README.md

 #
-This is my reimplementation of a clone of an existing tool that I love, "Yet Another Squad Builder", or YASB.
+This is a clone of an existing tool that I love, "Yet Another Squad Builder", or YASB.
 YASB is a "squad builder" for the X-Wing miniatures game by Atomic Mass Games.
 You can see YASB live here: https://raithos.github.io/ and you can visit its GitHub repository here: https://github.com/raithos/xwing.

 This is the front-end's git repository.
 To see the backend api's codebase , see this repo: https://github.com/keaton-robinson/react-xwing-backend.